Nyancatpig/Nyancatpig/README.md

-👋 Hi, I’m @NCP Bails
+👋 Hi, I’m NCP Bails

 <!---
 NCP Bails/NCP Bails is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.